There's a ban on overseas travel from Australia. You can’t leave Australia unless you get an exemption from the

 - See our general advice page on leaving Australia

 If you’re overseas and wish to return to Australia, be prepared for delays and disruptions due to travel restrictions, closed transit hubs and limits on the number of arrivals allowed into Australia.

 - See our general advice page for those trying to get home

 - Read more about financial assistance for those trying to return from overseas

 When you arrive in Australia you must quarantine for 14 days at designated facilities in your port of arrival, unless you have an exemption.
+At this time, vaccination against COVID-19 does not change this quarantine requirement.
 You may be required to pay for the costs of your quarantine.

 - COVID-19 and the border (Department of Home Affairs)